cdapio/cdap/cdap-docs/developer-guide/source/operations/metrics.rst

 Other metrics are user-defined or "custom" and differ from application to application.
-To add user-defined metrics to your application, read this section in conjunction with the details on available system metrics in the :ref:`Metrics HTTP API <metricsHTTP>`.
+To add user-defined metrics to your application, read this section in conjunction with the details on available system metrics in the :ref:`Metrics HTTP API. <http-restful-api-metrics>`

 You embed user-defined metrics in the methods defining the elements of your application.
 They will then emit their metrics and you can retrieve them (along with system metrics)